Lookfar-Backstrap/backstrap/README.md

 There is more information on using Extension files in following sections.

 __Configuration files__ include
-`Settings.json` - the fundamentals: server port, timeout, auth headers, email account options, etc.
+- `Settings.json` - the fundamentals: server port, timeout, auth headers, email account options, etc.
-`Security.json` - define user roles for the api and what areas, controllers, methods each role may access.
+- `Security.json` - define user roles for the api and what areas, controllers, methods each role may access.
-`Models.json` - describe your models.
+- `Models.json` - describe your models.
-`Endpoints.json / Endpoints_ext.json` - describes all API endpoints and their parameters.
+- `Endpoints.json / Endpoints_ext.json` - describes all API endpoints and their parameters.

 All of these files are editable except `Endpoints.json`.
 Instead use `Endpoints_ext.json`.
 There is more specific information on Configuration files in following sections.

-Controller files are where the code for each endpoint is defined.
+__Controller files__ are where the code for each endpoint is defined.
 The name and location of these files is specified by the endpoints they define.
 All endpoints in Backstrap Server are of the format {BASE_URL}/{AREA}/{CONTROLLER}/{METHOD}/{CONTROLLER VERSION} and the corresponding controller file would be found at the path [PROJECT ROOT]/[AREA]/[CONTROLLER]_[VERSION].
 For example, the endpoint http://basedomain.com/myArea/myController/myMethod/1.0.0 would be defined in a file at the path [PROJECT ROOT]/myArea/myController_1_0_0.js.
 There is more specific information on creating and editing Controller files in later sections.

 ---

 ## Getting Started
-### Prerequisits
+### Prerequisites
 Backstrap requires both __Node.js__ and __npm__ to run, as well as, the object-relational database system __PostgreSQL__.

 ---

 #### Installing Node.js

-If you're using OS X or Windows, the best way tp install Node.jsis to use one of the installers from the [Node.js download page](https://nodejs.org/en/download/).
+If you're using OS X or Windows, the best way to install Node.js is to use one of the installers from the [Node.js download page](https://nodejs.org/en/download/).
 If you're using Linux, you can use the installer, or you can check NodeSource's binary distributions to see whether or not there's a more recent version that works with your system.

 To test run: `node -v`.
 The version should be higher than v0.10.32.